MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-qr-code.md

 ![Video camera graphic](media/video-camera.PNG "Video camera graphic") [Watch a video about creating a QR code anchor](https://youtu.be/NhdBG3emNUs)

 You can anchor your guide to the real world in Microsoft Dynamics 365 Guides by using a QR code anchor, circular code anchor, or holographic anchor.
-This article shows how to anchor a guide with a QR code anchor, which is the recommended for best accuracy.
+This article shows how to anchor a guide with a QR code anchor.
+QR code anchoring is recommended because:

+- You can use the QR code that comes with Dynamics 365 Guides or any other QR code that you already own.

+- You can print the anchor in various sizes (but be sure to always use the same size for the same guide).

+- You can embed a link to a guide (deep link) in a QR code.
+This makes it quicker for the operator to open the appropriate guide.

+In certain cases, you may need to use a circular code or holographic anchor, however.
 [Learn about other types of anchors and when to use them](pc-app-anchor.md).

+> [!IMPORTANT]
+> Anchoring a guide with a QR code requires HoloLens 2.
+This feature is not available on HoloLens 1.

 ## Overall process for creating a QR code anchor